drvinceknight/cfm/nbs/chapters/01-using-notebooks/main.md

 #### Save the output in a different format

-Click on `File` then `Download as` and choose the format you want to use. `HTML` is a portable option that can be viewed on most devices, note however that you cannot execute the cells: what you are downloading a is static version of your notebook.
+Click on `File` then `Download as` and choose the format you want to use. `HTML` is a portable option that can be viewed on most devices, note however that you cannot run the cells: what you are downloading a is static version of your notebook.
 <!-- #endregion -->

 ### Exercises